From Edward Jones

 Scaling from roughly $150M to approximately $600M is the result of intentional business design.
 Planning remains the centerpiece.
 Risk is managed through a repeatable process.
 The firm is built to increase capacity without lowering standards.
 Branding also matters.
 The name “CoWealth” signals partnership and shared pursuit, positioning the firm as an institution rather than a personality.
 Over time, that supports continuity, referrals, and a client experience designed to outlast any single individual.

-In closing, transitions are demanding.
+Transitions are demanding.
 The early months require extraordinary focus and operational lift.
 But Josh Colwell’s story is not simply a change of firm.
 It is a case study in designing a business with standards: planning-led, relationship-first, and built for continuity.

 That is how a strong practice becomes a durable enterprise.